What To Expect From The Colorado Department Of Labor If You're A Victim Of Unemployment Fraud

 DENVER (CBS4) – The Colorado Department of Labor and Employment is now requiring more Coloradans to verify their identity through the ID.me system, saying they’re seeing an uptick in fraudulent claims.
-This, after the CDLE said it’s already flagged more than 1 million claims.
+It comes after the CDLE said it’s already flagged more than 1 million claims.

 “We understand how unsettling this experience can be,” a spokesperson for the department said in an email to CBS4.
 “While the current volume of fraud reports prevents us from following up individually on every report, our fraud investigators are taking immediate steps to close each fraudulent claim.
 Since the start of the pandemic, we have tripled the size of our criminal investigative team, with another set of hiring happening now.”